Volunteer

 • What we will do with the data

-There are eight species of bats in Ontario, and four of them are listed as endangered.
+There are eight species of bats in Ontario, and most of them are listed as endangered.
 Bats are active at night, emitting echolocation which cannot be heard by humans.

 Bat Monitoring teams of 2-3 are assigned a property and cover a designated route 1/2 hour after sunset.
 Using an Echo Meter Touch 2 Pro, you will record the echolocation calls of bats which can then be analyzed to determine species.

-Commitment: Must be available to make three evening visits of approximately 2 hours each in June and July, during your assigned dates (we organize monitoring dates based on everyone's availability in the program).
+Commitment: Must be available to make three evening visits of approximately 2 hours each in from late May to early August, during your assigned dates (we organize monitoring dates based on everyone's availability in the program).

 Skills and equipment needed: You will need a headlamp and something to protect you from the bugs – a bug jacket and gloves are recommended.
 You need to be confident that you can navigate along a trail in the dark, and be comfortable using a smart phone/tablet.